 Joined Hope Street in 2013; Founding member of the Board; B Eng (Civil), Grad Dip, Urban Planning, EWS, Grad Municipal Engineering, Master Environmental Science

 Role: To support the Board members in the achievement of robust and transparent governance as well as the strategic vision and priorities of Hope Street.

 Hope Street is well named - it provides hope and opportunities to young people in difficult times.
 As someone who has been actively involved in the Brunswick community for almost 25 years, I am very pleased to be involved with this Board and to make a small contribution to the terrific work that is being done.

-Director and Chair of Service Development Committee and Corporate Committee
+Director and Chair of Business Development and Partnerships Committee and Corporate Committee

-BSocWk, Master of Social Policy; 35 years experience in health and community services sector;
+Joined Hope Street in 2012; Founding member of the Board; BSocWk, Master of Social Policy; 35 years of experience in health and community service sector

 Role: To support the implementation of the Hope Street Strategic Plan, strong governance within a continual improvement framework.